ABYC Certified Marine Systems Master Advisor

 Kelley Hale

 Marine systems technician specializing in electrical integration, shore power systems, and precision installations.
-Training at the Northwest School of Wooden Boat Building.
+Trained at the Northwest School of Wooden Boat Building.
 Available for marine systems work starting August 2026.

 View Projects